neocotic/convert-svg/CONTRIBUTING.md

 $ sudo fc-cache -fv
 ```

-All pull requests should be made to the `develop` branch.
+All pull requests should be made to the `main` branch.

 Don't forget to add your details to the list of
-[AUTHORS.md](https://github.com/neocotic/convert-svg/blob/master/AUTHORS.md) if you want your contribution to be
+[AUTHORS.md](https://github.com/neocotic/convert-svg/blob/main/AUTHORS.md) if you want your contribution to be
 recognized by others.